xetram/xetram.github.io/content/dyugangotri/norms.md

 ### Cloth drying
 - Terrace
   - There are plentiful cloth-lines provided on terrace - you are welcome to use them.
 Please remember the 4+ monsoon rain months, though.
-  - Please don't tie clotheslines diagonally in front of our terrace room door etc..
+  - Please don't tie clotheslines diagonally in front of the terrace room door etc. (unless you've rented the terrace room).
 Use the lines provided or get a drying rack.
 - 1st floor
   - Drying rack is very useful during monsoon, when terrace is not suitable.
 Otherwise, you can have an unobtrusive clothesline in the balcony facing the road.
   - Please don’t put a clothes line facing neighbor Nadaf's balconey during non-monsoon months - he objects on aesthetic grounds.